remix-run/react-router/docs/hooks/use-resolved-path.md

 ### Behavior with the flag

-When you enable the flag, this "bug" is fixed so that path resolution is consistent across all route types, `useResolvedPath(".")` always resolves to the current pathname for the contextual route.
+When you enable the flag, this "bug" is fixed so that path resolution is consistent across all route types, and `useResolvedPath(".")` always resolves to the current pathname for the contextual route.
 This includes any dynamic param or splat param values.

 If you want to navigate between "sibling" routes within a splat route, it is suggested you move your splat route to it's own child (`<Route path="*" element={<Dashboard />} />`) and use `useResolvedPath("../teams")` and `useResolvedPath("../projects")` parent-relative paths to navigate to sibling routes.